-Christopher J. Schaber has served as Executive Vice President, Drug Development and Regulatory Compliance since April 1999.
-Previously, he had held the position of Vice President of Regulatory Affairs and Quality Assurance of the Corporation since June 1998.
+Christopher J. Schaber has served as Vice President of Regulatory Affairs and Quality Assurance of the Corporation since June 1998.
 Prior to such time, he held such position with ATI commencing in November 1996.
 Prior to joining ATI, Mr. Schaber was employed from October 1994 to November 1996 by Ohmeda Pharmaceutical Products Division, a division of The BOC Group, as Director of Regulatory Affairs.
 At Ohmeda, Mr. Schaber was directly responsible for all regulatory strategies with the Food and Drug Administration and other Health Authority bodies.
 From 1989 to 1994, Mr. Schaber held a variety of regulatory positions of increasing importance with The Liposome Company, Inc. and Elkins-Sinn Inc., a division of Wyeth-Ayerst Laboratories.
 Mr. Schaber received his B.A. from Western Maryland College and his M.S. from Temple University.
 Mr. Schaber is currently pursuing his Ph.D. in Pharmaceutical Sciences-Regulatory Affairs with the Union Graduate School and is estimated to complete his doctoral program in 1999.
 In 1994, Mr. Schaber also received his Regulatory Affairs Certification (RAC) from the Regulatory Affairs Professional Society.